Integrating Semantic Communication and Human Decision-Making into an End-to-End Sensing-Decision Framework: Simulative Investigation

 \section{Simulative Investigation}

-In this section, we evaluate first numerical results of our joint framework using the example of image classification.
+In this section, we evaluate first numerical results of our joint framework using classification examples.
 The inclusion of diverse datasets for semantic source modeling, such as the standard MNIST and CIFAR10 datasets and audio stimuli in addition to our guiding tool example, enables the generalization of conclusions beyond the specific case of tool wear.